 Debt defense can be particularly helpful for those dealing with credit card collection lawsuits, because these debts are often sold to collectors for pennies on the dollar without adequate documentation or proof of the debt.
 Such practices give debtors valid legal defenses that can not only have the case dismissed in court, but could also result in punitive damages, attorney fees and other related costs.
-Even if the case isn’t dismissed, though, credit card companies facing debtors represented by skilled attorneys like John Mastriani will often be willing to negotiate much smaller payment amounts that can easily be made.
+Even if the case isn’t dismissed, though, credit card companies facing debtors represented by skilled attorneys like Finis Cowan will often be willing to negotiate much smaller payment amounts that can easily be made.

 You likely still have questions about how debt defense can help your unique financial situation; if so, contact Texas Debt Defense, for more information.